stefaandevylder/ImmoVlanAPI/README.md

 This is a wrapper for the immo.vlan.be API for ASP.NET Core.
 There is a nice documentation guide wich you can find on the ImmoVlan website.
 Read this before using this wrapper.

-# Contributions
+## Contributions

 Have you spotted a bug or want to add a missing feature?
 All pull requests are welcome!
 Please provide a description of the bug or feature you have fixed/added.
 Make sure to target the latest development branch.

-# 1. Installation
+## 1. Installation

-The easiest way to install is through the [NuGetpackage](https://www.nuget.org/packages/ImmoVlanAPI/).
+The easiest way to install is through the [NuGet](https://www.nuget.org/packages/ImmoVlanAPI/) package.
 ```
 PM> Install-Package ImmoVlanAPI
 ```

+## 2. Library limitations

+The library has currently some limitations, I've created around 50% of all options.
+Following options have been added and are fully supported:

+1. Classification
+2. Location
+3. Description
+4. Financial Details
+5. General Information (Optional)
+6. Outdoor Description (Optional)
+7. Indoor Description (Optional)
+8. Certificates (Optional)
+9. Attachments (Optional)

-# 2. Documentation
+## 3. Documentation

 The documentation will be written soon.

+## Examples
-## Basic Example
+### Basic Example
 ```cs
 ImmoVlanAPI client = ImmoVlanAPI("business@mail.com", "technical@mail.com", 1, "XXXX");